maakbaas/esp8266-iot-framework/README.md

 1. The framework is built upon the ESP8266 Arduino libraries
 2. The framework does not include any functionality to control external hardware.
 3. The framework is fully self-contained for easy deployment.
-SPIFFS/LittleFS storage is not needed for the framework.
+SPIFFS/LittleFS storage is not needed.
 4. There is a strict split between the ESP8266 application and the web interface through an API.

 In short, the framework aims to be unobtrusive, easy to deploy, with a modern web interface that's easy to modify and expand for different projects :).